 The conference will cover a range of national security issues, with a focus on the blend of skills and diverse perspectives required to confront emerging intelligence challenges and opportunities.
 Intelligence collection and analysis require deep technical expertise and an understanding of cutting-edge technology trends.
 Presenting complex intelligence to decision makers also requires creativity.
 This blend of art and science, of creativity and technical expertise, ensures actionable intelligence is conveyed.

-The Kalaris Intelligence Conference aims to connect government, academia, media, and the private sector through an intellectually rich and stimulating lineup of events and discussion about the tension between potential challenges and progress.
-Join us to explore the paradoxes presented by the rise of big data, the ‘need to share’ instead of ‘need to know,’ and changing adversaries.
+The Kalaris Intelligence Conference aims to connect government, academia, media, and the private sector through an intellectually rich and stimulating lineup of events and discussion about the diverse, and sometimes divergent, skills and perspectives needed in the national security community.
+Join us to explore how art and science intersect in intelligence and the different approaches to analyzing and acting on information.

 Lunch will be provided.

-An Industry Career Fair will be open to students in from 11:30 a.m. to 1:00 p.m. in Copley Formal Lounge.
+An Industry Career Fair will be open to students following the conference, from 3:00 to 5:00 p.m. in Copley Hall.
 If you are an employer in the national security sector and would like to participate in the career fair, please contact Julia Gaiser.